 You will then be in the system to have your 12 week scan, which is an ultrasound scan to accurately date the pregnancy, and your 20 week scan, where any structural abnormalities, known as anomalies, are picked up, and you can usually find out the sex of the baby.

 You should be taking supplements of folic acid and vitamin D, which are available at any pharmacy.
-Your blood count drops a little in any normal pregnancy, but if you know you have a tendency to anemia, you may wish to buy iron supplements to keep topped up.
+Your blood count drops a little in any normal pregnancy, but if you know you have a tendency to anaemia, you may wish to buy iron supplements to keep topped up.

 If you smoke, it’s strongly recommended to give this up during pregnancy, as it carries risks to your growing baby.
 You are also recommended to stop alcohol.
 If you need any help with either of these, or have addiction issues with street or party drugs, you can access substance abuse services via your doctor's practice.